Rats are a source of many diseases affecting humans and domestic animals.

-Are rats hazardous to humans?
+Are rats a danger to humans?

 Yes.
 Rats are a serious hazard to public health.
 Aside from contaminating food with their droppings and urine, fleas from rats were responsible for spreading the bubonic plague.
 Today, such diseases as salmonella bacteria (food poisoning), leptospira (jaundice), and typhus are commonly spread by rats.
 Because of their unsanitary habits, secondary infections from rat bites can be serious and sometimes fatal.
 An infestation of rats must not be tolerated.